fagan2888/PyORAM/README.rst

   vcvarsall.bat" error when installing packages with C extensions through pip in Windows: `blog post <https://blogs.msdn.microsoft.com/pythonengineering/2016/04/11/unable-to-find-vcvarsall-bat>`_.

-Algorithms Available (So Far)
+Tools Available (So Far)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* Encrypted block storage:

+  - The basic building block for any ORAM implementation.

+  - Available storage interfaces include:

+    + local storage using a file or a memory-mapped file

+    + cloud storage using SFTP (requires SSH access to a server)

+      * Amazon EC2

+      * Microsoft Azure

+      * Google Cloud Platform

+    + cloud storage using Amazon Simple Storage Service (S3)

+  - Examples:

+    + examples/encrypted_storage_mmap.py

+    + examples/encrypted_storage_file.py

+    + examples/encrypted_storage_sftp.py

+    + examples/encrypted_storage_s3.py

 * `Path ORAM <http://arxiv.org/abs/1202.5150v3>`_

-  - Generalized to work over k-kary storage heaps in order
+  - Generalized to work over k-kary storage heaps.
-    to study stash-size behavior in this setting.
 Default
-    settings will use a binary storage heap.
+    settings use a binary storage heap and bucket size

-  - Includes interfaces for local storage, SFTP storage
-    (using paramiko), and Amazon S3 storage (using
-    boto3).
-See examples:
+    parameter set to 4.
+Using a k-ary storage can reduce the
+    access cost but stash size behavior has not been
+    formally analyzed in this setting.

+  - Examples:

     + examples/path_oram_mmap.py